 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever that's usually located between your car's two front seats.
+Parking Brake - Your vehicle's parking brake applies force to the disc or drum brakes in a slower, less forceful way via a lever, pedal or button that's usually located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
 Older parking brake systems are completely mechanical and do not use brake fluid like the disk and drum brakes, so they can be used as an emergency brake (with great care) when the other brake systems fail.
-Many newer vehicles use an electronic parking brake, which is similar, but often uses electronic motors to engage the parking brake.
+Many newer vehicles use an electronic parking brake, which is similar but often uses electronic motors to engage the parking brake.

-Taking care of your brakes is crucial to maintaining a safe driving experience for you and your passengers.
+Taking care of your brakes is crucial for maintaining a safe driving experience for you and your passengers.
 It is a feature you use every day, and even a slight change can indicate something is wrong.
 If your vehicle’s brakes are performing poorly and you are in Kelowna, British Columbia or British Columbia, it is imperative that you bring your car into ValleyPro Autohouse for an inspection.
 Some warning signs include:

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

-Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
-There could be air or moisture in the braking system or a problem with the master cylinder.
+Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal, such as that it feels “softer,” or sinks all the way to the floor mat when you press on it, it’s a sign you need immediate service.
+There could be air or moisture in the braking system, a leak or a problem with the master cylinder.

-Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
-This could also cause a grinding sound, with or without pushing on the brake pedal; a grinding sound could also indicate a lack of lubrication in vehicles with rear drum brakes.
+Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads or shoes have worn out.
+This could also cause a grinding sound with or without pushing on the brake pedal.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to ValleyPro Autohouse in Kelowna today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Maintenance Service, or Preventive Maintenance Services.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Okanagan Valley, West Kelowna, British Columbia, Winfield, British Columbia, Toovey Heights, British Columbia, or surrounding areas, you can bring your car to ValleyPro Autohouse.
+If you are in Okanagan Valley, West Kelowna, British Columbia, Winfield, British Columbia, Toovey Heights, British Columbia, or the surrounding areas, you can bring your car to ValleyPro Autohouse.
 Since 2014, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Buick's rotors, your Cadillac's fluid, your Chevrolet's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us: